Pulse Style: Outfit of the day - Fashion - Pulse

 Pulse Style's daily fashion inspiration where fashion enthusiasts/ fashion loving individual styles are broken down to serve as a style pointer for everyday wear and more...

-She sports the look with red heels matching the stripped colours on the 'v' neck jumpsuit complete with a head of bouncy curls, oversized glasses and funky loop earrngs.
-She wore light natural looking makeup complete with nude lips.

-She does the easy chic look just well, no?
+Style inspiration is taken off Stella Uzor's look to take on the rest of 2016 in style.
+The style influencer, entrepreneur and blogger chose a colourful jacquard dress complete with nip tuck waist done pretty with an exaggerated bow.

+The stylish lady chose glossy heels and clutch purse with gold accent as accessories leaving her in a centre part wearing soft makeup look and matte red lips to seal the look effortlessly glam.

 What do you say to her look as OOTD inspiration?
-For more of her styles, follow her on Instagram @enemaya.
+For more of her style as inspiration, follow her on Instagram @jadorefashion

 Do you ever witness anything interesting or exciting?
 Just take out your phone and send us the exclusive pictures or video and we will pay you cash.
 More information here or just e-mail to eyewitness@pulse.ng or What's App to 09098947580.
 Please include what, who, when, where, why.